Mulch: The Real Scoop

 There was only approximately 1 tablespoon of granules in the entire bag.
 Determined to see if this was the 'norm', I repeated the time-consuming process on the next bag and the next and the next until I had sifted and sorted each bag of mulch for granules of weed preventer.
 It was the same for all 12 bags, about one tablespoon of weed preventer granules.

 The first one is simply white mold.
-Mulch is often times stored for a season or two and the little holes that exist in the plastic bags for air circulation also allow moisture or rain to penetrate and get inside the bag.
+Mulch is often stored for a season or two, and the little holes that exist in the plastic bags for air circulation also allow moisture or rain to penetrate and get inside the bag.
 Combine moist mulch with the naturally occurring heat that results as some of the mulch inside the bag decomposes, and you've got a perfect environment for white mold to grow.
-Don't worry, its not harmful to your plants, although it can be unsightly.
+Don't worry; it's not harmful to your plants, although it can be unsightly.
 You can pick it out by hand or leave it.
 Usually the sun will eventually kill it off.

 The next one is called 'Dog Vomit' because, well, that's what it looks like.
-It can sometime form on top of spread mulch and starts out looking kind of orangy-yellow and as it matures turns a dark powdery brown.
+It can sometimes form on top of spread mulch and starts out looking kind of orangey-yellow.
+As it matures, it turns a dark powdery brown.
 The sun will not kill it off.
 Either scoop it up and dispose of it or bury it deeper in the mulch.

 Then there are those aggravating little mushrooms that seem to appear by the dozens overnight.
 Heat and moisture automatically starts to decompose wood products, which makes the perfect environment for mushroom to grow.
 Don't waste your time or your mulch by trying to pick them out or dispose of them because they will keep re-appearing when the conditions are right.
 The good news is that usually by mid-day the sun has killed them off.